You will need to understand how to use the terminal.

 Note that on some supercomputing systems, you might need to install the final software outside of your home to make dependencies available during run-time (when the simulation runs).
 Use a different path for the last directory then.

-# go to an empty, temporary build project cd $HOME/build rm -rf ../build/* # configurate, build and install into $HOME/lib/project cmake -DCMAKE_INSTALL_PREFIX=$HOME/lib/project $HOME/src/project_to_compile make make install
+# go to an empty, temporary build directory cd $HOME/build rm -rf ../build/* # configurate, build and install into $HOME/lib/project cmake -DCMAKE_INSTALL_PREFIX=$HOME/lib/project $HOME/src/project_to_compile make make install

 Often, you want to pass further options to CMake with